 Lateness will affect a pupil's overall attendance.
-Children regularly arriving at school late will be monitored by the school Attendance Officer who will contact parent/carers as regular lateness has a detrimental effect on their attendance.
+Children regularly arriving at school late will be monitored by the Attendance Officer who will contact parent/carers as regular lateness has a detrimental effect on their attendance.

-In some instances, the school will involve the Local Authority Attendance Officer who will undertake 'late gates' and issue letters to persistent offenders around punctuality.
+Friars Primary School also work closely with the Local Authority Attendance Officer who will undertake 'late gates' and issue letters to persistent offenders around punctuality.